 2. Spread about an inch of seed starting mix in the bottom of the tray.
 I use shallow trays so I can keep the light closer but use whatever you have.

-3. Drain the water off the peas, scatter over the soil mix.
+3. Drain the water off the peas, and scatter them over the soil mix.

 4. Water lightly.
-Place another tray on top and gently press down (day 2 after planting)
+Place another tray on top and gently press down.

-5. Move to a warm place and leave until the seeds germinate and start to push the tray up.
-Check daily and don’t let the soil dry out.
+5. Move the tray to a warm place and leave it until the seeds germinate and start to push the tray up.
+Check daily and make sure the soil doesn’t dry out.

 8. You can start snacking at any time, I usually wait for them to get to about 4 inches tall.
 Clip them off near the roots.

 9. When the tray is done toss it in the compost or out to the chickens.

 How to Eat Pea Shoots

 Chances are you’ve never eaten a pea shoot and let me tell you, you are missing out.
 Pea shoots are tender, sweet, and juicy.
 They taste like snow peas and if you cut them young enough they aren’t stringy.